pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 In a first step the roboter kit is presented.
 The tasks which the robot has to solve are described in a second chapter, followed by robot assembling, programming and documentation.

-## Robot construction kit NIBO burger
+# Robot construction kit NIBO burger
-The NIBO burger robot kit is a free programmable autonomous robot that can act autonomously with its environment.
+The NIBO burger robot kit is a free programmable robot that can act autonomously with its environment.
 It is equipped with an Atmel ATmega16 AVR main controller, 9 sensors and a slot for ARDUINO shields where for example an 8x8 LED matrix display can be mounted.
 It comes as an assembly kit that is provided by [nicai-systems](http://www.nicai-systems.com/), Germany.

 NIBO Burger with 8x8 LED matrix display | Powered via 4x1.2V AAA battery :-------------------------:|:-------------------------: